 Winters & Yonker Personal Injury Lawyers is here to help you seek compensation after a careless distracted driver hurts you.
 Our Tampa distracted driving accident lawyers can advise you of your legal rights and options when you contact us for a free case review.
-Contact our auto accident law firm in Tampa or call us today at (813) 223-6200 to get started.

 How Winters and Yonker, P.A., Can Help After a Car Accident in Tampa

 If you are hurt in a distracted driving accident on a road or intersection in Tampa, Florida, the last thing you need to deal with is an insurance company determined to give you less compensation than you deserve.
 When you hire our firm, an experienced personal injury attorney in Tampa will assist you with every aspect of your claim, including:

 - Locating well-qualified physicians to help provide treatment for you

 - Reviewing your medical records to understand the impact your injuries have on your life

 - Communicating and negotiating with insurance companies on your behalf

 - Gathering evidence of the losses you have suffered, including medical expenses, lost wages, property damage, and pain and suffering